brycefrank/spsys/README.md

 <img src="docs/logo.png" width="60"></img><br> **sys** is an R package that allows users to explore systematic variance estimators.

+Many environmental surveys use systematic sampling to produce estimates of population parameters.
+Estimating the precision of these quantities has proven a difficult task, with several systematic variance estimators proposed over the past several decades.
+While not exhaustive, `sys` implements several different variance estimators and provides diagnostic and simulation tools to allow analysts to select an appropriate variance estimator for their population.

 ## Standardization Format

 This is a temporary idea for standard input for variance estimation using `sys` given a set of arbitrary (plot-level) attributes.